openskynetwork/opensky-api/_sources/rest.rst.txt

 Track by Aircraft
 ------------------

-.. note:: The tracks endpoint is purely **experimental and currently not available**.
+.. note:: The tracks endpoint is purely **experimental**.
 You can use the flights endpoint for historical data: :ref:`flights-all`.

 Retrieve the trajectory for a certain aircraft at a given time.
 The trajectory is a list of waypoints containing position, barometric altitude, true track and